e-p-armstrong/verustoolkit/README.md

 See the `_model_training_configs_and_data` folder.

-TODO demo video -- model training

 To train a model on the data produced by Verustoolkit, you can use the provided model training configurations and the data that you generated.
-The demo video exhaustively shows how to do this, but here's a quick rundown if you have some experience with training LLMs (or CS in general):
+The second demo video exhaustively shows how to do this, but here's a quick rundown if you have some experience with training LLMs (or CS in general):

 1. Rent a GPU instance on a cloud provider like [Vast.ai](https://vast.ai/) or [Runpod](https://www.runpod.io/).
 If you want to be really secure against Out Of Memory issues, consider using an A100.
 You can also use a local GPU if you have one.
 Be sure to use the winglian/axolotl:main-latest docker image.
 2. Use SSH to scp the data and model training configuration YAML to the instance's `/workspace/axolotl` folder.